owncast/owncast.github.io/content/demo.md

 title: Owncast Demo Servers
 ---

 Seeing is believing!
-We provide a public Owncast server for you to see how it works.
+We provide two public Owncast servers for you to see how it works.
+One for streaming *to* and one for just watching.

+### Stream your content to [broadcast.owncast.online](https://broadcast.owncast.online)

+You can point **your own software and content** at [broadcast.owncast.online](https://broadcast.owncast.online) to test live streaming with Owncast.
+[Go there](https://broadcast.owncast.online) and find the current key in the description and chat messages.

+Read more about how to configure your software by reading the [broadcasting software documentation](/docs/broadcasting/).

+Some limitations and restrictions:

+* You can only stream for a few minutes.
+Long enough to test out the service and verify your software.
+* You can't connect if somebody else is already streaming.
+* The streaming key will change over time and you'll see it show up as a chat message.

+---

 ### Watch a test live stream at [watch.owncast.online](https://watch.owncast.online)